Iowa Reading Research Center

 Funding for the Center

-IRRC was formed during the 2012 legislative session through an appropriation to build a virtual repository of literacy resources for Iowa.
-Parent and teacher resources in Iowa were fragmented, inconsistent and not always screened for relevancy and accuracy.
+The Iowa Reading Research Center (IRRC) was created during the 2012 legislative session through an appropriation to build a virtual repository of literacy resources for Iowa.
+Family and teacher resources in Iowa were fragmented, inconsistent and not always screened for relevancy and accuracy.
 The newly created IRRC utilizes a team of educators, education-based IT staff and literacy staff to lead the collection effort and screening process for this repository.

 Iowa Reading Research Team